 Technical Support Specialist

-Brittany Snow's primary responsibility is to provide support for the College's faculty and staff offices, including all three departments and two centers.
-Brittany receives assignments via TUHelp or as directed by the Asst.
+Aashir Aswad Nuri's primary responsibility is to provide support for the College's faculty and staff offices, including all three departments and two centers.
+Aashir receives assignments via TUHelp or as directed by the Asst.
 Director of IT.
 The College also maintains a small student support staff, who works with the Tech Office, to assist with setups and installation of hardware and software and to quickly resolve smaller support issues.

 Senior Technical Support Specialist (Computer Lab)